Nibby/Yi/README.md

-# QiPan
+# 弈 (Yi), lit.
+Go
-Initially developed as a JavaFx toy project 'WeiqiTool', QiPan strives to become an elegant and powerful companion for the dedicated players of the board game Go.
-It will feature an SGF editor, Leela Zero interface, OGS and IGS game client.
+Formerly known as 'WeiqiTool' and 'QiPan', Yi strives to become an elegant and powerful companion for the dedicated players of the board game Go.
+It will feature a game record editor, AI analysis module, and a personal SGF library.

 ## Current Progress
-QiPan is a long way from v1.0.
+Yi is a long way from v1.0.
 As with all great apps, though, there are humble beginnings.
 See [Projects](https://github.com/Nibby/QiPan/projects) for current development progress.